solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/03_03_Python_Language_Support.md

 ### Python

-This section describes tools to interact with Azure Database for PostgreSQL Flexible Server (Single Server and Flexible Server) through Python.
+This section describes tools to interact with Azure Database for PostgreSQL Flexible Server through Python.

 #### Connect and query